maziac/DeZog/documentation/Usage.md

 A few explanations:
 - with "-mmc=./" the CSpect/ZXNext will use the current dir as the "root" dir.
 You can also give any other path here but note that it is important to keep the "/" at the end.
+- You can either use forward (/) or backslashes (\\), on Windows, in the mmc path.
+Even on Windows you can use forward slashes.
+- If you quote the path (e.g. because it contains spaces) AND you are using backslashes then you have to use double backslashes (\\\\).
 - "-debug": Starts up with the debugger on.
 I.e. CSpect does not start to run before told to.
 (But this is more a matter of taste.)
 - "-zxnext": Is important to enable the ZXNext HW.
 - "-nextrom": It's easier not to enable this.
 If not included the CSpect will simulate the esxdos calls.
 Enabling and using an img file seem to result in problems sometimes most probably because not everything is initialized correctly always.